webplatform/docs/css/properties/border-image-source/index.md

 |Applies to=all elements, except table elements where <code>border-collapse: collapse</code> is applied
 |Inherited=No
 |Media=visual
+|Computed value=‘none’ or the image with its URI made absolute
 |Animatable=No
+|CSS object model property=borderImageSource
+|CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=none
 |Description=Default. <code>border-style</code> is used instead.